-If you believe you qualify for a Cal Grant, have a valid reason to appeal and would like your application reviewed again, you may submit the Cal Grant Appeals Form to the Commission requesting a review of your Cal Grant status.
+If you believe you qualify for a Cal Grant, have a valid reason to appeal and would like your application reviewed again, you may submit the Cal Grant Appeals Form or a written letter to the Commission requesting a review of your Cal Grant status.
 Your appeal should state the reason you are requesting a review of your Cal Grant status and include any relevant supporting documentation.